-The Admissions Committee seeks to ensure language equity and learning for every member of the Master of Arts program.
+All students in the Master of Arts program must be able to participate fully, both verbally and in written work, in English.
 Non-native speakers of English must demonstrate English language competency in at least two of the following ways, as deemed sufficient by the Admissions Committee:

-- Completion of a degree or diploma program using English as the medium of instruction, and as reflected in a transcript (if applicable). - Personal Statement (mandatory) - The Admissions Office may request an interview and/or proctored written assignment to assess English proficiency

-- and readiness for the Master of Arts program. - A TOEFL score, if available, will be reviewed, but it is not required.
+- Completion of a degree or diploma program using English as the medium of instruction, and as reflected in a transcript (if applicable). - Personal Statement (mandatory) - The Admissions Office may request an interview and/or proctored written assignment to assess English proficiency and readiness for the Master of Arts program. - A TOEFL score, if available, will be reviewed, but it is not required.
 Applicants unable to submit a TOEFL score may be required to complete an interview and a proctored written assignment.